pmjones/credential-exchange/README.md

 convert them to a Domain-specific User.

-Framework users may have a framework-provided User object that gets put together as part of the Framework operation.
+Framework users may have a framework-provided User object that gets put together as part of the framework operation.
 For one example, see the [Infra\Identification\Falafel](./src/Infra/Identification/Falafel/) Credential and CredentialHandler implementations.